Shadow15510/Plague-fx/README.md

 Launch the game, and press any key to pass the main screen.
 Once on the screen representing the Earth, several choices are available to you:

 [OPTN] allows you to show/hide the bar below the world that shows you your DNA points and the human search bar.
 [VARS] allows you to get to the heart of the game: mutations.
-This menu displays your DNA points, but also the selected mutations as well as your points of contagion, severity, and lethality.
+This menu displays your DNA points, but also the selected mutations as well as your points of infectivity, severity, and lethality.
 In this menu, you can edit all this.
 [x^2] provides access to the statistics menu that shows you the stats on humans.
 The bar symbolizes the percentage of the total population: so the sum of all the bars must give a single whole bar.
 [→] enables (or disables) Fast Mode.
 This mode allows you to advance 10 times faster in the game.
 In the menus move with the arrow keys, validate with [SHIFT] and cancel with [ALPHA].
 To exit pop-up messages, press [ALPHA].